specious/facebook-cli/README.md

 Once the [Facebook app is configured](#facebook-setup), you must authorize it to access the social graph on your behalf.

 - In a terminal, run: `facebook-cli login` ([screenshot](doc/images/login-procedure/facebook-cli-login.png))
+  - (If authenticating on a remote machine or using a different port to receive the auth code: `facebook-cli login --host <hostname-or-ip> --port <port>`)
 - Open the given URL in a web browser, and log into your Facebook account if prompted
 - Click "Continue" to approve the permissions ([screenshot](doc/images/login-procedure/approve-permissions.png))
 - Select the scope of your audience for any posts you publish using this application ([screenshot](doc/images/login-procedure/set-visibility.png)) ([read more](https://www.facebook.com/help/211513702214269))